WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-11-advent-of-code.markdown

-`board` provides the layout of open tiles and walls on the face, `face_coords` gives the coordinates in 3D space of the top-left, top-right and bottom-left corners of the face, and `cornerloc` records where the face is located on the original input net.
+`board` provides the layout of open tiles and walls on the face, `face_coords` gives the coordinates in 3D space of the top-left, top-right and bottom-left corners of the face, and `corner_loc` records where the face is located on the original input net.
 To parse the faces, I set the first face to have coordinates `[-1 1 -1 1; 1 1 -1 -1; 1 1 1 1]` and then